2bt/fakesid-old/app/src/main/assets/help.md

 The slider on the right sets the command parameter.
 The *`=`* command sets the pulse width to the specified value.
 The *`+`* command increases the pulse width by the specified amount (scaled down by some factor).
-Note that only the pulse wave is affected by pulse width.
+Note that only the pulse wave is affected by the pulse width.

 ## 5.2 Filter